Key Takeaways

 Dhanurasana (Bow Pose)

-- Lie down on your stomach with your feet slightly apart, almost parallel to your hips.
+- Lie down on your stomach, feet slightly apart, almost parallel to your hips.
 Place your arms on the side of your body.

 - Fold your knees up slowly and hold your ankles with your hands.